Military history of Canada: Beaver Wars

-The Beaver Wars (1609–1701) were intermittent conflicts involving the Iroquois Confederacy, New France, and France's Indigenous allies.
+The Beaver Wars (1609–1701) were intermittent conflicts involving the Haudenosaunee Confederacy, New France, and France's Indigenous allies.
 By the 17th century, several First Nations' economies relied heavily on the regional fur trade with Europeans.
-The French quickly joined pre-existing Indigenous alliances such as the Huron-Algonquin alliance, bringing them into conflict with the Iroquois Confederacy, who initially aligned with Dutch colonists and later with the English.
-As a result, the primary threat against New France in its early years were the Iroquois, particularly the easternmost Kanien'kehá:ka, known to Europeans as the Mohawk.
+The French quickly joined pre-existing Indigenous alliances such as the Huron-Algonquin alliance, bringing them into conflict with the Haudenosaunee Confederacy, who initially aligned with Dutch colonists and later with the English.
+As a result, the primary threat against New France in its early years were the Haudenosaunee, particularly the easternmost Kanien'kehá:ka, known to Europeans as the Mohawk.

-Conflict between the French and Iroquois likely arose from the latter's ambition to control the beaver pelt trade.
+Conflict between the French and Haudenosaunee likely arose from the latter's ambition to control the beaver pelt trade.
 However, some scholars posit Iroquoian hegemonic ambitions as a factor, while others suggest these were "mourning wars" to replenish populations in the wake of the epidemic that afflicted Indigenous peoples.
-Regardless, Iroquois hostilities against First Nations of the St. Lawrence Valley and Great Lakes disrupted the fur trade and drew the French into the wider conflict.
+Regardless, Haudenosaunee hostilities against First Nations of the St. Lawrence Valley and Great Lakes disrupted the fur trade and drew the French into the wider conflict.

 1609–1667

-Algonquin, French, and Huron forces besiege a Mohawk fort during the Battle of Sorel in 1610.
+Algonquin, French, and Wendat forces besiege a Mohawk fort during the Battle of Sorel in 1610.

 Initially, the French offered limited support to their Indigenous allies, providing iron arrowheads and knives, but few firearms.
-Although France's Indigenous allies saw some success, the Iroquois gained the initiative after adopting tactics that integrated Indigenous hunting skills and terrain knowledge with firearms acquired from the Dutch.
-Access to firearms proved decisive, enabling the Iroquois to wage an effective guerrilla war.
+Although France's Indigenous allies saw some success, the Haudenosaunee gained the initiative after adopting tactics that integrated Indigenous hunting skills and terrain knowledge with firearms acquired from the Dutch.
+Access to firearms proved decisive, enabling the Haudenosaunee to wage an effective guerrilla war.

-After depleting the beaver population within their lands, the Iroquois launched several expansionist campaigns, raiding the Algonquin in the Ottawa Valley and attacking the French in the 1630s and 1640s.
-These attacks caused the dispersion of the Neutral, Petun, and Huron Confederacy, along with the systematic destruction of Huronia.
-The string of Iroquois victories isolated the French from their Algonquin allies and left its settlements defenceless.
-Exploiting this, the Iroquois negotiated a favourable peace, requiring French Jesuits and soldiers to relocate to Iroquois villages so they could aid in their defence.
+After depleting the beaver population within their lands, the Haudenosaunee launched several expansionist campaigns, raiding the Algonquin in the Ottawa Valley and attacking the French in the 1630s and 1640s.
+These attacks caused the dispersion of the Neutral, Petun, and Wendat Confederacy, along with the systematic destruction of Huronia.
+The string of Haudenosaunee victories isolated the French from their Algonquin allies and left its settlements defenceless.
+Exploiting this, the Haudenosaunee negotiated a favourable peace, requiring French Jesuits and soldiers to relocate to Haudenosaunee villages so they could aid in their defence.